-We met with Interactive Art Director student Dagny from Iceland, who made the move to Stockholm to develop her conflict resolution and people skills.
+We met with Design Lead student Dagny from Iceland, who made the move to Stockholm to develop her conflict resolution and people skills.

 Dagny, who is a 29-year-old redhead known for always sporting bright red lipstick explains how she first heard about Hyper Island in 2014.
 Dagny, who has been working as an Art Director at an Advertising Agency for the last years, loves to challenge herself by exploring new ways of thinking and doing things.